Safe itinerary crafted by experts, all-Inclusive trek, quality accommodation and guaranteed departures

 Your Everest Base Camp Trek cost depends largely on the type of services you seek.
 If you want to go solo(without using the services of an agency and without guide or porters) it may cost you a lot less but you may have a lot to deal with.
 Like getting the permits, finding a suitable place to stay and eat at each stop or figuring out whether you are on the right trail.

 Booking with a trusted company like Third Rock Adventures may cost you a little more but this will make your travel less stressful.
 Booking with us will save you a lot of hassle and ensure a smooth trip.
-For this trek we offer two packages - Standard and Deluxe.
-Do check the price include and exclude section to find out the kind of services you can avail on each of these packages.
-You can select the package which suits your requirements and book your trip.
+Do check the price include and exclude section to find out the kind of services you can avail on our package and book your trip.

 These are the best months to do this trek, as the weather is mild and the temperatures range from 12 to 15 degrees.
 The skies generally remain clear and the days are pleasant and warm.
 You can expect an occassional spring shower and hazy weather during April.
 The mountain views are stunning in September, as there is more snow on the mountains.
 Nights can be freezing as the temperture dips after sun down.